lefeck/ubuntu-autoinstall-generator-tools/README.md

 ```
 Then you also need to add the following parameter to the late-command configuration field in user-data, for example:

-Note: In the late-command, I will copy the service directory to /cdrom/mnt, this path is not allowed to be modified, other can be modified, must be the name of the service, etc.
+Note: If you use the -s parameter, the following parameters are dynamically injected into the late-commands configuration section, without human intervention.
 ```yaml
 #cloud-config
 autoinstall: